Caligula... The Untold Story: Plot

 In a temple, Miriam sacrifices her virginity to Anubis in exchange for vengeance on Livia's murder.
 She is then approached by senator Cornelius who wants to aid her.
 Caligula's cavalry capture novice Vestal Virgins as the chief attraction of the banquet.
 In a swimming pool, they are deflowered by slaves approaching underwater with phalli.
 Other women, among them Miriam, apply for the orgy and are selected by a eunuch, who then trains them in the art of love.
-During the banquet (which involves jugglers, a bloody gladiatorial combat and the masturbation of a horse), Caligula falls in love with Miriam and his bodyguard Ulmar leads her to the imperial chambers where Miriam and Caligula have sex with each other.
+During the banquet (which involves jugglers, a bloody gladiatorial combat and the manual stimulation of a horse), Caligula falls in love with Miriam and his bodyguard Ulmar leads her to the imperial chambers where Miriam and Caligula have sex with each other.
 When Cornelius attempts to kill Caligula, Miriam unexpectedly saves the emperor's life, killing Cornelius.

 Caligula takes deadly revenge on the senators involved in the plot in a number of gruesome ways.
 In the meantime, Miriam has become passionately tied to Caligula, who announces he will marry her despite her slave status.
 She discovers Livia's amulet and becomes torn between vengeance and love.
 When Ulmar offers to help her escape, she refuses.
 She can no longer kill Caligula but has to know the truth about Livia's death and therefore administers him a hallucinogenic potion.
 In his ensuing vision, Caligula is approached and plagued in the beyond by the shades of the people he murdered.
 One is Miriam.
 As she approaches, he stabs her with a sword he found on the floor, shouting "You're just a dream.
 But I'm still alive!"
 When he realizes he is no longer dreaming and has actually stabbed her, he cries.

-Riding again on the beach with Messala, Caligula is approached by senators, praetorian guards and his uncle Claudius.
+Riding again on the beach with Messala, Caligula is approached by senators, Praetorian Guards and his uncle Claudius.
 Caligula announces the cancellation of his project for a new Rome and asks that they tell the gods he has woken from his dream.
 Ulmar, wearing the helmet from Caligula's initial dream, shoots arrows through Messala's neck and Caligula's heart.
 Dying, Caligula says, "I'm still alive!
 Miriam, I'm still...alive."